GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 When `validateInResponseTo` is set to `true`, a simple in-memory cache is used to store the IDs of the SAML requests sent by Passport.
 Then the `InResponseTo` of SAML responses are validated against the cache.
 Check [here](https://github.com/bergie/passport-saml/#cache-provider) to learn more.

 This cache can lead to validation errors when the Gluu Passport environment consists of more than one server (such as a clustered setup).
-To account for this scenario, we provide a safe cache for validation based on Redis.
-In most cases, a clustered Gluu installation already leverages a Redis cache, so we can reuse it here.
-To use this cache, add a property named `redisCacheOptions`, with a dictionary with keys as explained [here](https://github.com/NodeRedis/node_redis#options-object-properties) as its value.
+To account for this scenario, we provide means so that a Redis or memcached can be used for this purposes.
+In most cases, a clustered Gluu installation already leverages a memcached or Redis cache, so we can reuse it here.

+##### Redis
+To use this cache, add a property named `redisCacheOptions` whose values is a dictionary with keys as explained [here](https://github.com/NodeRedis/node_redis#options-object-properties) as its value.

 The following is an example for `redisCacheOptions` value.
 Note that keys are wrapped with `"` and string values use `"` instead of `'`: